Cashtann/CMake-Template/README.md

 ### Golden quote - "It works on my machine"

 My custom simple CMake Template (rather for Linux because of .sh scripts).
-I'm lazy, so this template is for me (and others if they want) to download.
+DRY, so this template is for me (and others if they want) to use.
-This template is fairly simple and very basic, as I mentioned I use it when I want to fast and easly make new project.
+This template is fairly simple and very basic, as I mentioned I use it when I want to make fast and easly a new project.
 I use `CMake` and `Make` to generate and build project.
 Clone this repo:
 ```
 gh repo clone Cashtann/CMake-Template
 ```

-**First of all, you may need to make those bash scripts executable, so in the project directory paste in these commands:**
+**Make scripts executable if you want**
 ```
 chmod +x setupCMake.sh compile.sh run.sh
 ```

-### Commands to use in project directory (bash scripts):
+### Scripts:
-**CreateCMake files**
+**Setup CMake**

 This creates CMake files in `build` directory.
  ```